autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Sensor prerequisites

 - Input data is not defective.
-Internal sensor observation such as IMU continuously keeps the proper frequency
+  - Internal sensor observation such as IMU continuously keeps the proper frequency.
 - Input data has correct and exact time stamps.
-Estimated poses can be inaccurate or unstable if the timestamps are not exact
+  - Estimated poses can be inaccurate or unstable if the timestamps are not exact.
-- Sensors are correctly mounted on the exact positions and accessible from TF.
-If the sensor positions are inaccurate, estimation results may be incorrect or unstable.
-A sensor calibration framework is required to properly obtain the sensor positions.
+- Sensors are correctly mounted with exact positioning and accessible from TF.
+  - If the sensor positions are inaccurate, estimation results may be incorrect or unstable.
+  - A sensor calibration framework is required to properly obtain the sensor positions.

 #### Map prerequisites

+- Sufficient information is contained within the map.
-- Pose estimation might be unstable if there is no sufficient information on the map.
-A testing framework is demanded to check if the map has adequate information for pose estimation.
+  - Pose estimation might be unstable if there is insufficient information in the map.
+  - A testing framework is necessary to check if the map has adequate information for pose estimation.
+- Map does not differ greatly from the actual environment.
   - Pose estimation might be unstable if the actual environment has different objects from the map.
-Maps need updates according to new objects and seasonal changes.
+  - Maps need updates according to new objects and seasonal changes.
+- Maps must be aligned to a uniform coordinate, or an alignment framework is in place.
   - If multiple maps with different coordinate systems are used, the misalignment between them can affect the localization performance.
-Maps have to be aligned to a uniform coordinate, or we require an alignment framework.

 #### Computational resources